Salesforce Review: Decide if the CRM Is Right for You

 • Time-consuming to set up without help

-Ratings, pros, and cons aside, it’s also essential to consider specific situations where Salesforce excels — along with scenarios where it may not meet expectations:
+Ratings, pros, and cons aside, it’s also essential to consider specific situations where Salesforce excels — along with scenarios where it may not meet expectations.
+Continue reading to learn more about the platform’s use cases, pricing, key features, usability, and customer support, including what people think of the software and its CRM alternatives.
+Otherwise, skip down to see our scoring logic for different categories.

 When to Use Salesforce

-Click below for a complete list of the use cases for when to use Salesforce CRM:
+Click below for a comprehensive list of Salesforce CRM use cases:

 • You Rely on Data to Make Sales Decisions: Data-driven businesses will appreciate Salesforce’s ability to generate any type of CRM report, display in-depth analytics, and provide real-time sales forecasts with great accuracy.